 In 2014, he was named “Legislative Champion of the Year” by the Virginia Education Association, received the “Rising Star Award” from the Virginia Association for Early Childhood Education and was named a “Champion of Free Enterprise” by the Virginia Chamber of Commerce.
 He was also named “Legislator of the Year” by the Virginia Treasurer’s Association.
 In 2015, he was given the “Solid as a Rock” Award by the Virginia Education Association, named “Outstanding Legislator of the Year” by the Virginia Chapter of the National Alliance on Mental Illness (NAMI), and given the Small Business Advocate Award by the Virginia Chamber of Commerce.

 In 2016, he was named “Legislator of the Year” by the Psychiatric Society of Virginia, a “Distinguished Advocate for Virginia Business” by the Virginia Chamber of Commerce and named one of the “Best Local Politicians” by Roanoke Times readers in their annual “Best of the New River Valley” poll.
-In 2017, he was named “Legislator of the Year” by the Virginia Treasurer’s Association and received the “2017 Legislative Leadership Award” from the Virginia Housing Alliance.
+In 2017, he was named “Legislator of the Year” by the Virginia Treasurer’s Association, received the “Solid as a Rock” Award from the Virginia Education Association and the “2017 Legislative Leadership Award” from the Virginia Housing Alliance.

 Joseph has spent his entire life within the boundaries of the 12th District.
 In June of 2010, he married Lisa Robinson Yost.
 They reside in Pearisburg with their daughter Virginia Ann.
 In addition to his duties as a Delegate, he is also the Executive Director of the Giles County Historical Society.